This post may include affiliate links; see our disclosure policy.

 Storage and reheating tips

-For meal prep, I sometimes roast a large batch on Sunday and use them throughout the week in grain bowls, quinoa salad, or farro bowls (though let’s be honest: they don’t often last that long!).
+For meal prep, I sometimes roast a large batch on Sunday and use them throughout the week in grain bowls, quinoa salad, or farro bowls.
+(Let’s be honest, though.
+They don’t often last that long!)

 Dietary notes